 Premium.
 To evaluate whether the gap is being closed

 We are seeking to extend the more able Pupil Premium children and at the same time continue to offer the best opportunities to all of the group.
-Our impact will be monitored through ongoing assessment and programmes adapted when individuls are seen not to be achieving their short term targets.
+Our impact will be monitored through on-going assessment and programmes adapted when individuals are seen not to be achieving their short term targets.

 We will continue to support our Breakfast Club and After School Care clubs with numbers attending continuing to rise year on year.
 We will also continue to specifically target the children with support in ICT (KS2) and Science (throughout the school) in order to establish a level playing field for all our children.